eliasmattern/PsyTestPro/README.md

 - Export experiments

 ### :heavy_plus_sign: Create experiment
 The experiments you create will have a schedule with tasks for the user.
 You can also declare that an experiment should not have a schedule.
-If you do this, all tasks will immediately start when Te starter begins.
+If you do this, all tasks will immediately start when Testarter begins.

 ### :x: Delete experiment
 Here you can delete your experiments.
 Once deleted, the experiment and its tasks will be removed.